philipdarke/rsync-backup/README.md

 2. Individual directories to exclude from backup should start with `-` e.g. `- /home/gems/`.
 All subdirectories will also be excluded.
 It is not possible to exclude a specific file, only a directory and its subdirectories.

-3. If you want to exclude multiple directories with the same name, start the directory name with `*` with no closing back/forward slash.
-For example, adding the line `* .venv` will result in all paths including `/.venv/` (plus their subdirectories) being excluded.
+3. If you want to exclude every instance of a named directory, start with `*` with no closing back/forward slash.
+For example, adding the line `* .venv` will exclude from the backup any paths that include `/.venv/`.

 4. Paths can be Windows format (starting with the drive letter) or Linux format (starting with a forward-slash).